-Many people have been asking me about Actemra (tocilizumab) given that I started a monthly regimen of it a few months ago.
+Many people have been asking me about Actemra (tocilizumab) given that I started a monthly regimen of it a few months ago, midway through 2021.
 Below you’ll find some common questions I’ve received.

 Please note that while I have taken steps to ensure the accuracy of the information below, I am an autoimmune encephalitis (AE) patient and NOT a medical professional.
 The following does not constitute medical advice, and is not a substitute for your own research or having a discussion with your own doctor.

 Actemra is a biologic medication, just like Rituxan (rituximab).
 More specifically, it’s a monoclonal antibody that binds the interleukin-6 receptor and inhibits the activity of the cytokine interleukin-6.
 This prevents IL-6 mediated inflammation.

 Translation: It’s a powerful (and expensive) way to suppress the immune system.
 You take it by IV or subcutaneous injection.